content-left-bg.png

 Response rates

-Historically, the response rates for the Year 12 Completers survey and the three longitudinal studies have consistently been around 80%.
+Historically, the response rates for the Year 12 Completers survey have consistently been around 75–80%.

-The response rate for the Early School Leavers survey is typically around 50%.
+The response rate for the State School Leavers survey is typically around 50–60%.
 This lower response rate results from an inability to contact the targeted individuals (due to out-of-date contact details) rather than their lack of willingness to participate in the survey.

 Caveats

-All survey respondents are assigned to a main destination.
+All survey respondents who leave schooling are assigned to a main destination.
 This data is presented in a structured grouping which outlines the main study and labour market destinations of respondents.
 Respondents are grouped as follows:

-• students are assigned to the education categories regardless of their labour force status
+• former students are assigned to the education categories regardless of their labour force status

 • apprentices and trainees are assigned to their respective training categories